rjb1116/sun_coordinates/README.md

 ### Step 6.
 Calculate Theta_from_North and Phi_from_Horizon from _**C**_<sup>es</sup>

 Now that we have the vector that points to the sun from the earth's surface (and it's in the right coordinate system!), we can easily calculate Theta_from_North and Phi_from_Horizon, the two main outputs given by the model, using basic spherical coordinate definitions.
-We do this last step since a theta and phi are much easier to use to find the sun in your head compared to using the relative magnitudes of xyz vectors to figure out where the sun is.
+We do this last step since theta and phi are much easier to use to find the sun head compared to using the relative magnitudes of xyz vectors to figure out where the sun is.

  ![Figure 15](Figures/figure15.png)

 ### Step 7.
 Write dependent variables in terms of model inputs: time and location.

-While _**C**_<sup>es</sup> is the only vector we need to calculate Theta_from_North and Phi_from_Horizon, it's dependent vairables are &theta;<sub>LL</sub>, &phi;<sub>LL</sub>, are &theta;<sub>EO</sub> (&phi;<sub>E</sub> is a constant) which we don't actually input to the model.
+While _**C**_<sup>es</sup> is the only vector we need to calculate Theta_from_North and Phi_from_Horizon, it's dependent vairables are &theta;<sub>LL</sub>, &phi;<sub>LL</sub>, are &theta;<sub>EO</sub> (&phi;<sub>E</sub> is a constant), which we don't actually input to the model.
 What we do input are a date, time, and longitude and latitude.

-theta;<sub>LL</sub> and &phi;<sub>LL</sub> are akin to longitude and latitude (hence the subscript LL), but there are a few key differences.
+&theta;<sub>LL</sub> and &phi;<sub>LL</sub> are akin to longitude and latitude (hence the subscript LL), but there are a few key differences.
 The "longitude" (&theta;<sub>LL</sub>) also depends on the rotation of the earth (ie what time it is!).
 The "latitude" is defined to have a different zero point.
 I defined &phi;<sub>LL</sub> to be zero at the poles, but latitude is zero at the equator. &theta;<sub>EO</sub> is the angular position of the earth in its orbit around the sun.
 This also depends on the date and time!

 Taking these corrections into account, we get the following formulas for &theta;<sub>LL</sub>, &phi;<sub>LL</sub>, and &theta;<sub>EO</sub>:

 ![Figure 16](Figures/figure16.png)

-LO is longitude and LA is latitude in decimal degress. &delta;t is the amount of time between the time inputted in the model, and an initial condition time.
+LO is longitude and LA is latitude in decimal degress. &Delta;t is the amount of time between the time inputted in the model, and an initial condition time.
 In this model, I chose March 20, 2020 at noon, which is the spring equinox, as the initial condition.
-At LO, LA = 0 and &delta;t = 0, which is the equivalent of being at the intersection of the equator and prime meridian right when the spring equinox is happening, the sun should be really close to being direclty overhead.
+At LO, LA = 0 and &Delta;t = 0, which is the equivalent of being at the intersection of the equator and prime meridian right when the spring equinox is happening, the sun should be really close to being direclty overhead.
 Plug in these values to our equations and that's what you'll get (technically Theta_from_North is undefined, but that's because the sun is direclty overhead!).

-t<sub>year</sub> is the amount of time in a year, and t<sub>SRday</sub> is the amount of time in sidereal day.
+t<sub>year</sub> is the amount of time in a year, and t<sub>SRday</sub> is the amount of time in a sidereal day.
 A sidereal day is the amount of time it takes the earth to rotate exaclty 360 degress, which is a little less than 24 hours.
 The reason it takes 24 hours for the sun to return to the same spot in the sky is because the earth has moved in it's orbit ever so slightly such that the earth has to overrate just that little bit.
 Check out this well written wiki article to learn more: (https://en.wikipedia.org/wiki/Sidereal_time#:~:text=Briefly%2C%20sidereal%20time%20is%20a,at%20the%20same%20sidereal%20time.)

 ## Concluding Remarks

 There you have it!
 A detailed explanation behind how I created this model that can give the location of the sun in the sky at any time and location.
 As you've probably already guessed, this model isn't entirely accurate because a lot of assumption are intrinsically present in the math, such as assuming perfectly circular orbits.
 It turns out there a lot of weird idiosyncrasies regarding orbital mechanics that were too complex for this first version of this model.
-Despite that, my random testing of the model showed that the outputted angles were usually accurate to within 5-10 degrees, which I think is not bad at all for an analytical model such as this.
+Despite that, my random testing of the model showed that the outputted angles were usually accurate to within 10 degrees, which I think is not bad at all for an analytical model such as this.

 Hope you enjoy using this model as much as I enjoyed making it!
 Thanks!